 Azmat A Khan

-He is based in Greater Manchester and has a lifelong and firsthand knowledge and experience in this long-running dispute in South Asia where United Nations Military Observers have been stationed for the past 7 decades.
+He is based in Greater Manchester and has lifelong first-hand knowledge in this long-running dispute in South Asia where the United Nations Military Observers have been stationed for the past 7 decades.

 He had built his professional career as an IT software development specialist and had been teaching this subject at various Universities and Colleges over the past 16 years before deciding to take early retirement to concentrate on the Kashmir issue.

-His remit with ICO is to conduct independent research and design a roadmap for the Kashmir case, provide historical insight into failures of the application of the self-determination concept as a legitimate right to this unresolved legacy of the British colonial Raj and build a case for international remedial framework through state-level mechanism empowering all people and communities within the region and undertake international advocacy campaign in pursuance of this case and for lasting peaceful outcome.
+His remit with ICO is to conduct independent research and design a roadmap for the Kashmir case, provide historical insight into the failures of the application of self-determination to address the unresolved legacy of the British colonial Raj.
+His aim is to build a case for an international remedial framework through state-level mechanism.
+Additionally, he aims to empower all people and communities within the region to undertake an international advocacy campaign in pursuance of this case for a lasting and peaceful outcome.

 He is also pursuing his Ph.D. thesis with Management International University.

 (Ph.D. in Law, Maynooth University, Ireland)